-- 1) The technician shall first identify the POC, size of the line, and length of the run that is to be filled. - 2) When a utility is being turned on, 2 technicians shall be on the project/task.
-One shall be in the Fab/Subfab, and one on the phone to watch the system's supply and return pressures.
+- 1) The technician shall first identify the POC, size of the line, and length of the run that is to be filled. - 2) When a utility is being turned on, two technicians shall be on the project / task.
+One shall be in the fab/subfab, and one on the phone to watch the system's supply and return pressures.
 This is to ensure a pressure or flow drop does not happen.
 If a pressure or flow drop occurs, a slower approach to the openings will be required. - A UPW/WWT tech, controls tech, or BMS tech can help watch the system's controls and gauges. - 3) When the utility is being turned on, the technician shall start with opening the return line first.
-Open the valve slowly and wait until you hear / feel the flow of water for a full 2 minutes with the valve cracked open. - 4) Once some time has passed, open the return line valve a little more to about halfway-open.
-Again, wait some time to allow for water to fill the line to alleviate any pressure drop on the entire system. - 5) At this time, the technician should open the supply line valve very slowly and only about 1/8 open.
+Open the valve slowly and wait until you hear / feel the flow of water for a full 2 minutes with the valve cracked open. - 4) Once some time has passed, open the return line valve a little more to about halfway open.
+Again, wait some time to allow for water to fill the line to alleviate any pressure drop on the entire system.